stancs/swish-analytics-engineering-project/README.md

 ### Caching Layer and Strategy

+#### Requirements

+**Develop a caching layer and strategy that each microservice will use.
+Document how it works.
+Questions to consider:
+Why did you choose this strategy & implementation?
+How is the data filled and managed?
+How might your strategy scale as demand increases and decreases?**

+#### Caching Strategy Overview

 A caching layer and the strategy to use it effectively and efficiently is crucial for improving performance, reducing database load, and ensuring faster responses in a system that handles real-time data such as Sports Betting System that we are designing.

-#### Caching Strategy Overview

 I would like to use `Redis` as our caching layer.
 Redis is an in-memory data store that supports high-throughput and low-latency read/write operations.
 It's well-suited for caching purposes due to its speed and scalability.

 Redis will cache frequently accessed data (e.g., match data, player props, team props), reducing the need to hit the database for every request.
-The cached data willhave an expiration time (TTL - Time to Live) to ensure freshness, and I'll implement cache invalidatino to handle updates or changes in data.
+The cached data will have an expiration time (TTL - Time to Live) to ensure freshness, and I'll implement cache invalidation to handle updates or changes in data.

 #### Caching Layer Design